s3782534/int-char-conversion-practise/README.md

 The program will prompt the user to either insert an integer or a unicode character, depending on the mode.
 The program will then convert it to the other type.

+The mode is selected upon starting up the program, after giving an input the user is prompted again for which mode they would like to use.
-The mode the program is in is selected once the program is started.
-Since rust uses unicode for the characters, the integers will have to be in that format, but since it is backwards compatible with ASCHII those values will work as well.
+Since rust uses unicode for the characters, the integers will have to be in that format, but since it is backwards compatible with ASCII those values will work as well.

 ## Why was this created?